zinzy/zinzy.website-v3/content/page/Now.md

 I am stoked that I've successfully established a workout routine.
 Personal health challenges make it notoriously difficult for me to work out in a way that's healthy and sustainable, and after five months of taking it more slowly than I ever nightmared I could, I find myself embracing early morning workouts that really set the tone for the rest of the day. #Proud.

-_This update was published on August 31, 2024._
+_This update was published on September 8, 2024._